Arkansas Highway 264: Springdale to Beaver Lake

 The route begins at US 71B in Springdale.
 The route passes a suburban development before serving the northern terminus for Arkansas Highway 265 (Old Wire Road).
 AR 264 runs due east past farmland before beginning to wind through wooded country.
 The road passes Hickory Creek Park and lakefront houses (belonging to communities Highland Estates and Creech) until terminating at the waters of Beaver Lake.

 Highfill to Lowell

 AR 264 begins at Arkansas Highway 12 in Highfill, Arkansas, which contains the Northwest Arkansas Regional Airport (XNA).
 The route runs south by the Highfill Town Hall before turning east near the Highfill Cemetery.
 AR 264 passes the southern end of the airport and runs through the community of Healing Springs.
 In Cave Springs, AR 264 forms a brief concurrency with Arkansas Highway 112.
-After this concurrency ends, AR 264 continues east into Lowell, intersecting I-49/US 62/US 71 (Fulbright Expressway).
+After this concurrency ends, AR 264 continues east into Lowell, intersecting I-49/US 62/US 71.
 After this junction, AR 264 continues briefly east to terminate at US 71B.